10 Professional development goals examples that get results

 Step 3: Turn blind spots into career development opportunities through coaching

-At Marlee, we believe in a growth mindset.
-The best way to set and achieve meaningful professional goals is to identify opportunities for improvement and receive targeted coaching to strengthen those areas.
+The best way to set and achieve meaningful professional goals is to identify opportunities for improvement, set a personal goal, and receive targeted coaching to help you achieve it.

-Our AI-powered Coach Marlee allows you to do professional coaching at your own pace.
+Our AI-powered Coach Marlee allows you to undertake professional coaching at your own pace.

 Step 4: Develop an action plan